TIY-Austin-Front-End-Engineering/responsive-site/README.md

   * `index.html`
   * `images/background.png`
   * `styles/main.scss`
+  * `sketches/breakpoint1.jpg`
+  * `sketches/breakpoint2.jpg`
+  * `sketches/breakpoint3.jpg`
+  * `sketches/breakpoint4.jpg`

 ### Requirements

-* No real W3C validation errors
 * The fourth breakpoint should have a fixed with of 980px for the main content.
 * You must use [Normalize.css](http://necolas.github.io/normalize.css/) for cross browser consistency.

 ## Normal Mode
 Using the breakpoint images below, create the the website using HTML and CSS.
-For each breakpoint, starting with the first, you *must* have at least one commit of your work.
-Starting with the mobile breakpoint first will save you a lot of headaches and is manditory for this assignment.
+For each breakpoint, starting with the first, you will do the following:

+1. Sketch out how the layout for that breakpoint will look.
+Upload that picture to your computer and put it in a folder called `sketches` within your github repository.
+1. Add, commit and push your picture.
+1. Write the HTML and CSS for your layout in an `index.html` file and `styles/main.scss` file.
+You must use sass for your CSS along with the sass command to compile it to css.
+1. Add, commit and push your code.

+### Breakpoints

 1. [Breakpoint 1](/breakpoint1.png) - 0 to 478px
 2. [Breakpoint 2](/breakpoint2.png) - 479px to 767px